RamakrishnanK/socialbeam-dev/README.md

 * Make sure to copy the three lines generated while installation step tell you to becuase they won't be generated again.
 * Once installation is finished copy the lines which is now in clipboard memory into your /etc/apache2/apache2.conf

-### Virtual Host Setup in Localbox
-Once these lines the copied to apache2.conf go forward with creating virtual host on localbox
+###Running Socialbeam on localbox
+* There two ways you can run Socialbeam on your local box

+  1. Running with default WebRick Server provided by Rails
+          * Migrate into the APP directory and make sure you ran rake db:create and rake db:migrate before executing `rails server -p 3333`.
+          * You should be able to see Socialbeam running on localhost:3333/ or whichever port you choose to pass
+  2. Running with Apache2 Server - Setting up virtual host
 	  * Enable Apache2 Rewrites - execute `sudo a2enmod rewrite`
 	  * Add the below lines to a new sites-available file `sudo vim /etc/apache2/sites-available/dev.socialbeam.com`
 		1. `<VirtualHost *:80>`
 		2. `(Change these lines to suit your project path)`
 		3. `RailsEnv development`
 		4. `ServerName dev.socialbeam.com`
 		5. `DocumentRoot /APP DIRECTORY PATH/public`
 		6. `</VirtualHost>`
 	  * Add site to hosts - execute `sudo vim /etc/hosts` and add **127.0.0.1   dev.socialbeam.com**
 	  * Add our new virtual Site to enabled sites - execute `sudo a2ensite dev.socialbeam.com`
 	  * Restart Apache - execute `sudo service apache2 restart`

 > **On localbox open dev.socialbeam.com , if everything installed fine then you should be able to see the Home Page of Socialbeam in your local box at dev.socialbeam.com**

-### Virtual Host Setup in Amazon EC2 Instance
+### Running Socialbeam in Amazon EC2 Server Box - Apache2 Server
 * Please note Capistrano (cap deploy) from your local box must run without errors before you start doing this step.
+* Do not run `cap deploy` command from local box before creating the necessary DB else `cap deploy` command will fail to run migrations.
 * Once these lines the copied to apache2.conf go forward with modifing the "default" Apache2 Virtual host on Amazon EC2 Instacne
 * Enable Apache2 Rewrites - execute `sudo a2enmod rewrite`
 * In the default file make changes, execute `sudo vim /etc/apache2/sites-available/default
 	1. `<VirtualHost *:80>`
 	2. `RailsEnv production`
 	3. `DocumentRoot /var/www/socialbeam_production/current/public`